The Witch of Endor, William Sidney Mount, 1828

-Did you know that all of the above images come not from horror movie plots, but are actual events recorded in the Bible?
+Did you know that all of these frightening images come not from horror movie plots, but are actual events recorded in the Bible?

 The Witch of Endor

 Saul, the first king of Israel, had forbidden the conjuring of spirits, but he was desperate.
 He wanted to call up Samuel, a prophet who had died, to ask his advice.
-Saul consulted a witch but she was used to dealing with a familiar spirit, a demon, and couldn’t really call anyone back from the dead.
-So when Samuel really did show up, she screamed and couldn’t believe it!
+Saul consulted a witch, but she was used to dealing with a familiar spirit, a demon, and she couldn’t really call anyone back from the dead.
+So when Samuel actually did appear, she screamed and couldn’t believe it!

 The Valley of Slaughter

-So named because of the great slaughter of the Jews about to take place at Jerusalem, a just retribution of their sin in sacrificing their children to Moloch in Tophet; the very place where they looked for help from idols was to be the scene of their own suffering at the hands of their enemies.
+The Valley of Slaughter was so named because of the great slaughter of the Jews about to take place at Jerusalem, a just retribution of their sin in sacrificing their children to Moloch in Tophet.
+The very place where they looked for help from idols was to be the scene of their own suffering at the hands of their enemies.
 This fulfilled the prophecy of Ezekiel 6:5, “I will lay the dead carcasses of the children of Israel before their idols.”